Track every online or offline conversion with Ruler and get concrete evidence that your marketing is impacting leads and revenue in Google Analytics.

 Here’s a closer look at how it works.

-Ruler tracks each anonymous visitor individually, and records how that user found your site.
+Ruler is a marketing attribution tool that tracks each anonymous visitor individually, and records how that user found your site.
 Additionally, it measures any subsequent visits to, or interactions with, other marketing channels and campaigns.

 For inbound calls, Ruler will use dynamic number insertion.